I love TQTs!

 The Birth of TQTs

-As we pondered this dilemma, I came across an essay by Ben Wiggins (then at the University of Washington) on his Public Exam system.
-Public Exams direct matching of learning goals with actual exam questions -- consistent with the general principle of backward design (McTighe & Thomas 2003) -- appealed strongly to me and Kiki, who, with help from Ben, then adapted some aspects of this approach to formulate a related but distinct assessment framework that we dubbed Test Question Templates, or TQTs for short.
-Early TQT dissemination efforts led two additional faculty -- Usha Sankar (then at Fordham University) and Marcus Lawrence (Southern Utah University) -- to seek my mentorship via the PALM Network, as I had previously done with Kiki.
+As we pondered this dilemma, I came across an essay by Ben Wiggins (then at the University of Washington, now at Shoreline Community College) on his Public Exam system.
+Public Exams' direct matching of learning goals with actual exam questions -- consistent with the general principle of backward design (McTighe & Thomas 2003) -- appealed strongly to me and Kiki, who, with help from Ben, then adapted some aspects of this approach to formulate a related but distinct assessment framework that we dubbed Test Question Templates, or TQTs for short.
+Early TQT dissemination efforts led two additional faculty -- Usha Sankar (then at Fordham University, now at Drexel University) and Marcus Lawrence (Southern Utah University) -- to seek my mentorship via the PALM Network, as I had previously done with Kiki.
 These new pairings have led to further explorations of TQTs and further interest from other members of the science education community.

-This TQT origin story shows that the development of the TQT framework is not attributable to any single individual, but rather to a community of science educators spanning a range of roles at a range of institutions.
+This TQT origin story shows that the development of the TQT framework is not attributable to a single individual, but instead reflects the input of a community of science educators spanning a range of roles at a range of institutions.
+In this spirit, Ben and I are now formally collaborating on exam previews, a general strategy that encompasses both Public Exams and TQTs!

 What is a TQT?